eMushrif/doxygen-demo/readme.md

 Doxygen is an app that can be [installed](https://www.doxygen.nl/manual/install.html) on your device and it works by adding a configuration file (`Doxyfile`) in your project and running it using `doxygen -g` command to generate the documentation, or using [Doxywizard UI](https://www.doxygen.nl/manual/doxywizard_usage.html) that comes with the software.

-For this project, documentation is generated already, to view the webpage go to `/doc/html/index.html`. it would be a good idea to compare the script/code in the repository to see how script is translated into html documentation.
+For this project, documentation is generated already, to view the webpage go to `/doc/html/index.html`. it would be a good idea to compare the script in the repository under `src/` or the `.md` files under `doc/` to see how script is translated into html documentation.

 Feel free to play around with the script and `.md` files to see how it is reflected on documentation.
 If you make any changes, you need to regenerate the docs by using Doxywizard:
  -# Open Doxywizard